MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 4. When the project is successfully created, click **Open new project...** in the lower right.

 This generates two files: the project file, *Qrng.csproj*, and a Q# application template, *Program.qs*, that you will use to write your application.
-The default content of *Program.qs* is a Hello world operation:
+The default content of *Program.qs* is a Hello World operation:

 ```qsharp
    namespace Qrng {